 3. LIGHT REFLECTION ON HAZE AND CLOUD DECK

 The geometrical mechanism of light reflection on the haze is pretty much similar to the reflection on the water.
-It means, that the phenomenon happens in accompany with the plane of incidence, as described above.
-However, we cannot really assign the Fresnel law to the haze, unless it features the high gloss, what rather doesn’t happen in meteorology.
+It means, that the phenomenon happens in accompany by the plane of incidence, as described above.
+However, we cannot really assign the Fresnel law to the haze, unless it features a high gloss, which rather doesn’t happen in meteorology.
 Previously the light scattering issue was widely discussed in my works, especially in this article.
-The point is, that the haze problems were portrayed only from the light scattering side.
+The point is, that the haze problems were portrayed only from the light-scattering side.
 I haven’t had an occasion really to take a look at the haze layer from outside, where the light reflection takes place.
-A multitude of small bodies packed together within the haze layer scatters the light inside this layer, transmitting it into the Earth’s surface.
+A multitude of small bodies packed together within the haze layer scatters the light inside this layer, transmitting it to the Earth’s surface.
 However not all sunlight reaches the ground, because a part of it is reflected by the top deck.
-See below the mechanism of light distribution in Earth’s atmosphere for better understanding (Pic.
+See below the mechanism of light distribution in Earth’s atmosphere for a better understanding (Pic.
 26).

 Often clouds build more rough surfaces, creating shadows between each other (Pic.
 32).

 The same as by the water, an observer can take into account the different planes of incidence (Pic.
 10), but without any reasonable appliance, as the cloud deck reflects and scatters mostly the sunlight (or moonlight at night).

 Because the reflected light is too faint, the contrast triangle optical phenomenon is rather not observed in these conditions (Pic.
 34).

 On the other hand, an observer can see a slight darkening of haze just above the horizon, which looks more extended, as wider light reflection alongside the plane of incidence.